The Burnet Nurses Office

 (Incoming 6th graders)

-To prevent the spread of illness we suggest keeping your child home when they have a fever of 100 degrees or more, active coughing, and vomiting.
-If your child is sent home with a fever, they need to be fever free for 24 hrs, without the use of medicine.
+To prevent the spread of illness students with a fever of 100 degrees or more, diarrhea, or vomiting are not to return to school for 24 hours past the symptoms subsiding without the use of medication.
 To help stop the spread of germs, the CDC suggests:

 •Cover your mouth and nose with a tissue when you cough or sneeze.